Shawn Swims to Resolve Hip Pain & an Identity Crisis (1 of 2)

 "I’m thankful that we have it," Shawn says now.
 "I can put my hip in positions that I can't when I’m out of the water, not without a lot of pain and deep breathing.
 It's important for me to do that so I don’t get seized up."

-In the Endless Pool about five times a week, Shawn swims and does exercises that she learned from her physical therapist.
+In her Performance pool about five times a week, Shawn swims and does exercises that she learned from her physical therapist.
 She uses aquatic gear such as ankle weights and foam dumbbells.

 "Sometimes I use the treadmill, not for running, just to try and expand my gait and walk with a normal gait.
 When I’m not in the water, I limp very badly; it’s screwing up my posture.
 When I’m in water, I work on a normal step so I can retrain my brain what that feels like."